To instruct Helen please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Helen Dennis has a broad commercial practice.
 She is regularly instructed in the context of both litigation and arbitration, either as sole counsel or as part of a larger team.

-She has a wide range of experience working on high value domestic and international disputes, in a range of courts within England and Wales as well as having worked on both ad hoc arbitrations and arbitrations under a variety of institutional rules.
+She has a wide range of experience working on complex, high value domestic and international disputes, in a range of courts within England and Wales as well as having worked on both ad hoc arbitrations and arbitrations under a variety of institutional rules.

 As a keen linguist, Helen has been instructed in a number of international disputes involving French and German documents.